Check the Bodies

 (Of all the mods that add overpowered loot, this is one of the worst offenders because you don't need to fight or even enter any hostile area to get it, you could just travel to Hlondeth right after Irenicus' Dungeon and stock up!)

-The area art is nice though (I don't recognize where it comes from), and the quests aren't half bad.
+The custom-made area art is impressive though, and the quests aren't half bad.
 I also liked the herbs (consumables with useful temporary effects) sold in one of the stores:

 To start the quests in Hlondeth:

 - Hlondeth is added to your world-map the first time you visit the City Gates district of Athkatla.